 BMAC is a concentrate of regenerative stem cells obtained from your bone marrow (the soft, spongy tissue found in the center of bones).
 Hip cartilage injuries or degeneration and bone damage in the hip joint are treated with BMAC (a non-surgical procedure) to accelerate healing.
-Dr. Elbayar provides diagnosis and BMAC of the hip in Huntington Station, East Meadow, NY.
+Dr. Elbayar provides diagnosis and BMAC of the hip in Huntington Station, Bethpage, Riverhead, NY.
 Dr. Elbayar also provides highly specialized care during and after the treatment.
 Contact Dr. Elbayar’s team for an appointment today!

 What is Bone Marrow Aspirate Concentrate (BMAC) of the Hip?